felvin-search/docs/processes/weekly-releases.md

 - Are we talking to users frequently enough to know their problems?

 It is unlikely that the release cycle is at fault, and it is unlikely that there is no improvement that we can ship.
 A potential failure mode is that we are focusing too much on short term changes and not enough on long term changes.
-Changing the release cycle doesn't fix that issue, it needs to fixed somewhere else.
+Changing the release cycle doesn't fix that issue, it needs to be fixed somewhere else.

 # FAQs

 ## Does this means we only deploy code on Thursdays?

-No, we can deploy code anytime of the week, though they will be annoced on Thursdays.
+No, we can deploy code anytime of the week, though they will be announce the changes on Thursdays.

 ## Why Thursday?

 We want to release towards the end of the week.
-Friday releases are considered bad becase things break and at times they spill over to the weekend.
+Friday releases are considered bad because things break and at times the work spill over to the weekend.
+If you release things on Thursday and things break, you Friday to fix them and you can go chill on weekend.

 ## What if nothing really happened in the last week?

-Well say that in the weekly release note.
-Not an execuse to not do the weekly release.
+We will say that in the weekly release note.
+Not an excuse to not do the weekly release.

 ## What if I am working on a piece which takes more than a week to complete?

-That will happen all the time, though the hope is that at lease someone in the team will be able to release something that week.
+That will happen all the time, though the hope is that at least someone in the team will be able to release something new every week.

-## What if I find myself doing small just for sake of doing a release?
+## What if I find myself doing small change just for sake of doing a release?

 Once or twice, its okay, if we are doing it too often, then something is wrong and we need to move things around.